Auto-scrolling documents or lyrics

 - When you view a document or lyrics in the set list view,

-the document icon will show a down-arrow to indicate
+the document button will show a down-arrow to indicate

 that auto-scrolling is available: .

-You can tap this icon to start auto-scrolling, or tap
+You can tap this button to start auto-scrolling, or tap

 it again to pause.
 You can also override the auto-scroll